schneems/schneems/_posts/2017-06-22-a-tale-of-slow-pagination.md

 Even though we're using a limit, we have to order all the entries in our database by that value in the `order` clause before we can apply the limit.
 This means we have to sort all the values, which is why you're seeing that `sort` call.
 Later you're seeing the same sequential scan since we're also applying the same where clause (to not show `issues_count`-s of 0).

 So what's the fix?
 In this case, it's pretty simple.
 We can give the database more information about the data that it needs to sort and filter by adding an index.
+To be efficient the database needs an index that includes not just `repo_id` but also `index_count`.

-Indexes aren't magic remedies, there is a downside as they use memory in your database, which is not free.
+> Note: Indexes aren't magic remedies, there is a downside as they use memory in your database, which is not free.
 In this case, I only have about 2K repos in the DB so the index is well worth the cost.
 Alternatively, I could consider caching the view elements to not do those expensive lookups on the first page.
 I could even change the view to be a simple `next` button, and then I could have avoided having to count all the repos.

-So there are multiple fixes possible, but in my case adding an index was the easiest.
+There are multiple fixes possible, but in my case adding an index was the easiest.
 Again thanks to [Nate Berkopec](https://www.speedshop.co/) for pointing this out.
 I didn't figure this all out on my own, he did.
 He also has a book explaining how to debug and profile common performance issues like this that's worth picking up.

 Here's the index: